 \section{Abstract}

-A \textit{decorated vector bundle} is a vector bundle equipped with a reduction of structure group to a complex reductive subgroup $G \subseteq \mathbf{GL}(r;\mathbb{C})$.
+A \textit{decorated vector bundle} is a vector bundle equipped with a reduction of structure group to a complex reductive subgroup $G \subseteq \mathbf{GL}(r,\mathbb{C})$.
 Examples include symplectic and special-orthogonal vector bundles, as well as vector bundles with trivial determinants.
-In this expository paper, we provide direct constructions of Harder-Narasimhan filtrations of symplectic and special-orthogonal vector bundles, and use them to construct canonical reductions as done by Atiyah and Bott.
+In this expository paper, we provide direct constructions of Harder-Narasimhan filtrations of symplectic and special-orthogonal vector bundles, and use them to construct canonical reductions in the sense of Atiyah and Bott.
 We compare these canonical reductions to those constructed by Biswas and Holla.
 Lastly, we set up the obstruction theory necessary to define Harder-Narasimhan types of principal bundles, and stratify the moduli stack of principal $G$-bundles.